 - Reduce Distractions: It’s easy to get into an accident when you are distracted on congested roads.
 Stop-and-go breaking is extremely common and if you are looking at your phone or at something else out the window, you could cause a deadly accident in a second.
 Reduce the noise and electronic distractions inside your vehicle to stay more alert to hazards on the road.

 - Watch Big Trucks: Don’t assume drivers of big trucks are always paying attention or sober.
 Any driver is capable of driving drunk, distracted, or fatigued.
 The problem with tractor-trailers is their massive size can cause far more severe accidents in a collision.
 Don’t pull risky maneuvers around large trucks, especially when driving at night.

 - Avoid Congestion: The best way to avoid congestion and the higher possibility of encountering impaired/distracted/tired drivers is to leave early in the day.
 Driving at night on a holiday weekend is the most dangerous time on the road.
 Waiting to leave at the last moment to avoid missing out on any holiday fun could cost you far more than you bargained for.
 If you do plan to leave late, try to find an alternate driving route to avoid busy and dangerous roads.

 Have a Safe Labor Day LI!

 The end of summer and the beginning of a new school year is definitely something to celebrate, but not at the cost of anyone’s life or safety.
 If you or a loved one has been injured in a vehicle accident due to the negligence of a drunk driver, our personal injury experts are here to help.
-Our team at Siler & Ingber is dedicated to protecting the rights of injured motorists, particularly in the cases of unnecessary and reckless drunk driving accidents.
-Call our winning attorneys today at 1-877-LAW-4343 to schedule a free consultation and explore your options for justice.
+Our Attorneys at Siler & Ingber is dedicated to protecting the rights of injured motorists, particularly in the cases of unnecessary and reckless drunk driving accidents.
+Call our winning attorneys today at 1-877-529-4343 to schedule a free consultation and explore your options for justice.